Deadline: Thursday, May 8, 2025, 11:59 pm (Eastern Daylight Time)

 Eligibility

-- This call for proposals is open to local professional artists and curators working in all media.
-A professional artist is someone who has specialized training in his or her artistic field (not necessarily in academic institutions), who is recognized by his or her peers as such, is committed to his or her artistic activity, and has a history of public presentation.
+- This Call for proposals is open to local professional artists and curators working in all media.
+A professional artist is someone who has specialized training in his/her/their artistic field (not necessarily in academic institutions), is recognized by his/her/their peers as such, is committed to his/her/their artistic activity, and has a history of public presentation.

 - Applicants must reside within a 150 km radius of Ottawa.

-Only one proposal per applicant will be considered and the first application received by the Public Art Program will be the one that is considered City of Ottawa employees or elected representatives are not eligible to apply.
+- Only one proposal per applicant will be considered.
+The first application received by the Public Art Program will be the one that is considered.

 - Applicants must provide documentation that their artwork(s) meets ESA standards (i.e. certification mark) in their proposal.